 Dynamic pricing in long-term relationships has intrigued economists for decades.
-How should a profit-maximizing seller set prices for a good that is offered repeatedly?
-How can a smart buyer avoid paying high prices or benefit from paying low prices over time?
-What is the impact of the wide availability of individual consumer data on dynamic pricing?
-Answering these questions is more difficult than one might think.
+How should a profit-maximizing seller set prices for a repeatedly offered good?
+How can a savvy buyer avoid high prices or benefit from low prices?
+What role does the widespread availability of individual consumer data play in dynamic pricing?
+Answering these questions is more difficult than it may appear.

-A rich literature on the Coase (1972) conjecture has established that a monopoly seller of a durable good who cannot commitment to future prices is gradually lowering prices if high-valuation buyers purchase early and leave while low-valuation buyers remain in the market (negative selection), which in turn induces forward-looking buyers to delay their purchases to benefit from lower prices in the future (Stokey, 1981; Bulow, 1982; Fudenberg et al., 1985; Gul et al., 1986).
+A rich literature on the Coase (1972) conjecture has established that a monopoly seller of a durable good who cannot commit to future prices will gradually lower prices if high-valuation buyers purchase early and leave while low-valuation buyers remain in the market (negative selection), which in turn induces forward-looking buyers to delay their purchases to benefit from lower prices in the future (Stokey, 1981; Bulow, 1982; Fudenberg et al., 1985; Gul et al., 1986).
 Recent work by Nava and Schiraldi (2019) has extended the analysis to a setting with multiple durables.
 Yet, it is well known that pricing in long-term relationships is not always governed by Coasian dynamics.

-For instance, Hart and Tirole (1988) show that the monopoly pricing of a durable good not only depends on the commitment ability of the seller, but also on the "mode of trade" (i.e., whether the good is for sale or for rent) and the feasibility of long-term contracts.
-Acquisti and Varian (2005), Fudenberg and Villas-Boas (2006); Conitzer et al. (2012); Li (2018) and Buehler and Eschenbaum (2020) study behavior-based price discrimination when the seller can track individual consumers, which is now fairly common.
-Board and Pycia (2014) demonstrate the failure of the Coase conjecture when buyers have an outside option, and Tirole (2016) shows that Coasian dynamics do not emerge if high-valuation rather than low-valuation buyers remain in the market (positive selection).
-While theory has made great progress in analyzing dynamic monopoly pricing, the empirical evidence is scant due to a lack of clean field data and the difficulties associated with bringing the complex theory to the experimental lab.
+For example, Hart and Tirole (1988) show that the monopoly pricing of a durable good depends not only on the seller's commitment ability but also on the "mode of trade" (i.e., whether the good is for sale or for rent) and the feasibility of long-term contracts.
+Acquisti and Varian (2005), Fudenberg and Villas-Boas (2006); Conitzer et al. (2012); Li (2018) and Buehler and Eschenbaum (2020) study behavior-based price discrimination when the seller can track individual consumers.
+Board and Pycia (2014) demonstrate the failure of the Coase conjecture when buyers have an outside option, and Tirole (2016) shows that Coasian dynamics do not emerge if high-valuation buyers, rather than low-valuation buyers, remain in the market (positive selection).
+While theoretical progress has been significant in analyzing dynamic monopoly pricing1, the empirical evidence remains limited due to a lack of clean field data and the challenges of replicating the complex theory in experimental settings.